hyscaler/pdfexcavator/SECURITY.md

 ## Security Best Practices

-When using PDFLens:
+When using PDFExcavator:

 1. **Validate PDF sources** - Only process PDFs from trusted sources
 2. **Sandbox processing** - Consider running PDF processing in isolated environments
-3. **Keep updated** - Use the latest version of PDFLens
+3. **Keep updated** - Use the latest version of PDFExcavator
 4. **Review dependencies** - Regularly audit your dependency tree

 ## Dependencies

-PDFLens relies on:
+PDFExcavator relies on:
 - **pdfjs-dist** (Mozilla's pdf.js) - Well-maintained, security-conscious library
 - **tesseract.js** (optional) - For OCR functionality
 - **canvas** (optional) - For image rendering

 We monitor these dependencies for security updates.

-Thank you for helping keep PDFLens secure!
+Thank you for helping keep PDFExcavator secure!